 Use and Loan of Specimens

 The collection is available for study by all qualified visitors who set up an appointment.
 Requests for loans from recognized botanical institutions will be honored, provided that adequate facilities are available for the care of the specimens while on loan.

-Loan requests to the curator must be in writing from the curator of the borrowing institution to the ASU curator.
-Loans are made for a period of six months with extensions possible by written request.
+Requests must be in writing from the curator of the borrowing institution to the ASU curator.
+Loans are made for a period of one year with extensions possible by written request.
 No destructive sampling is permitted without prior consent.

 Recent and Current Research